AmyOlex/Chrono/README.md

 have already ingested a drink prior to the statement, whereas the second implies you currently posses a drink, but it is not known whether or not you have ingested some of it already.
-The human mind processes this subtle temporal information instantly and effortlessly; however, it is difficult for computers to identify, process, and utilize this information in an automated fashion because it requires knowledge and understanding of syntax, semantics, and context to link to time information to the correct events to order them on a timeline.
+The human mind processes this subtle temporal information instantly and effortlessly; however, it is difficult for computers to identify, process, and utilize this information in an automated fashion because it requires knowledge and understanding of syntax, semantics, and context to link time information to the correct events to order them on a timeline.
 For instance, Kuzey et al identified four types of temporal expressions, each of which presents a unique challenge for computers[<sup>1</sup>](#references):
 > 1. _Explicit temporal expressions_ denote a precise time point or period...